anthonykasza/hdc_experiments/README.md

   - they, too, use uncorrelated levels to encode a range of numberical values. why?
     - i tried MNIST classification with leveled codebooks and it didn't work as well as randomized codebooks. i don't understand why
   - this is very cool: during training, if the wrong class is predicted, they subtract the sample_hv from all incorrect class prototypes
+    - this is done in MoleHD as well and is mentioned in "Tutorial on Hyperdimensional Computing"
     - then they continually bundle the sample_hv into the correct class prototype HV until the accuracy reaches some threshold
   - they also demonstrate that more dimensions and more levels doesn't mean better accuracy. table 4 shows that there's a sweet-spot for the datasets they use
 - HDC-MiniROCKET: Explicit Time Encoding in Time Series Classification with Hyperdimensional Computing